 If you’re a professional photographer, the best way to start your preparation is to speak to the parents.
 Find out the gender of the twins.
 Ask them if they would like gender-specific props and accessories.

 Don’t jump to any conclusions by using blue for boys and pink for girls.
-The mum and dad might want to keep colours neutral.
-Or they may have different colours in mind.
+The mum and dad might want to keep colors neutral.
+Or they may have different colors in mind.

-Once you know, you can start gathering the appropriate materials, such as coloured blankets or baby clothes.
+Once you know, you can start gathering the appropriate materials, such as colored blankets or baby clothes.
 If you’re going to include toys or props, make sure they are soft.

 Have all your props ready in advance.
 But for any newborn photography shoot, keep your studio space as clean as possible.
 You want to remove any clutter and have a clear space to work in.

 This not only makes things easier when you’re taking pictures, but it also keeps the newborns safe.
 They’re fragile little beings, so you need to make sure the photography area is safe to work in.